sigsum/sigsum-go/doc/tools.md

 directory.
 A different location can be set using the SIGSUM_POLICY_DIR environment variable.
 Installed policy files must have the `.sigsum-policy` filename suffix.

-The sigsum-policy tool can be used to list and show the contents of the available named policies, including both builtin and installed policies.

 ### Specifying a policy name inside a submitter public key file